Suprax Side Effects

 Applies to cefixime: oral capsule, oral powder for suspension, oral tablet, oral tablet chewable

-Along with its needed effects, cefixime (the active ingredient contained in Suprax) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, cefixime (the active ingredient contained in Suprax) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking cefixime:More common
+If any of the following side effects occur while taking cefixime, check with your doctor immediately:More common

 - loose or frequent stools